The Source (online service): History

 The Source provided news sources, weather, stock quotations, a shopping service, electronic mail, a chat system, various databases, online text of magazines, and airline schedules.
 It also had a newsgroup-like facility known as PARTICIPATE (or PARTI), which was developed by Participation Systems of Winchester, Massachusetts.
 PARTICIPATE provided what it called "many to many" communications, or computer conferencing, and hosted "Electures" on The Source, such as Paul Levinson's "Space: Humanizing the Universe" in the spring of 1985.

-Intended for use with 300 and 1200 bits-per-second dial-up telephone connections, The Source was text-based for most of its existence.
+Intended for use with 300 and 1200 baud dial-up telephone connections, The Source was text-based for most of its existence.